Thiasus: Marine thiasos

 A marine thiasos (or sea thiasos) is a term for a group like the Dionysian thiasos, except with the chief god replaced by Poseidon or some other sea deity.
 Lattimore while insisting that the chief god must be Poseidon in a strict sense, includes examples where Poseidon is completely absent in the composition, which most frequently figure Tritons and Nereids as marine retinues.

-An original work of Skopas on this theme was taken to Rome and described by Pliny but is now lost.
+An original work of Scopas on this theme was taken to Rome and described by Pliny, but is now lost.
 Still, the theme is well represented in surviving works of Roman art, from tiny decorative reliefs and large sarcophagus panels to extensive mosaics.

 Even in the Skopas example, the main theme was the deliverance of the slain Achilles to Elysium, attended by his mother Thetis (though Poseidon is present as well), and examples of Thetis's retinue have been described as marine thiasos.

 The marine thiasos could otherwise be the retinue for Oceanus, or to Venus Marina.